slo-kan/swarmBehaviours/README.md

 The file [testParameters.py](testParameters.py) is a tool, that helps you determine theoretically good hyperparameters for the different swarm behaviors - of course you should test them and see how they work in the simulation.

 We will provide you with a table full of tested parameter values, that we found useful for certain scenarios [here](https://docs.google.com/spreadsheets/d/1f7oobGwC1IyoGmqL4FMu1pZgTXld_xyABqdASK2rQEY/edit?usp=sharing).

+We will provide you with the documentation of our project.
+You can find it [here](https://docs.google.com/document/d/1Zxm6XO_mv9UGmnJGTqNpEARzjIpVfVgE/edit?usp=sharing&ouid=116357388106139717789&rtpof=true&sd=true).
 <br><br><br>